• Skip to primary navigation

 Tip: The chicken needs a few minutes to cool down before you can remove the meat from the bones.

 While the whole chicken is cooling, add the sauteed onions, carrots, and celery to the homemade chicken broth.
-Add 5 cups of water.
-Bring to a boil then simmer and cover for about 15 minutes until the carrots and celery are tender.
+Bring everything to a boil then simmer and cover for about 15 minutes until the carrots and celery are tender.

 add the sautéed onions, carrots, and celery